postpascal/DenseCap/densecap_outline.md

 * Table of Contents
 * List of Figures
 * Main body (typically 5 or 6 chapters)
+	* Introduction:

-	* Introduction: An explanation of the problem and the objectives of the project.
+		>  An explanation of the problem and the objectives of the project.
+	* Background: (20 Pages)

-	* Background: A (usually brief) review of relevant literature and products to establish the context of the project.
+	 >A (usually brief) review of relevant literature and products to establish the context of the project.

+	 	* Artificial intelligence and  Machine Learning(2pages)
+	 	* Computer Vision(1Pages)
+	 	* Deep Learning (1Pages)
+	 	* Rnn(8Pages)
+	 	* Cnn(8Pages)
-	* Requirements specification: A specification of the problem and an explanation of how the student arrived at this specification.
+	* Requirements specification:

+	>A specification of the problem and an explanation of how the student arrived at this specification.
 An initial work schedule including an overall project plan with time-scales, deliverables and resources.

+	* Design:

-	* Design: This should include the design method, design process and outcome.
+	>This should include the design method, design process and outcome.
 Design decisions and trade-offs should be described e.g. when selecting algorithms, data structures and implementation environments or when designing for usability.

-	* Implementation and Testing: A description of production, testing and debugging.
+	* Implementation and Testing:

+	>A description of production, testing and debugging.
 A demonstration that the specification has been satisfied.

+	* Evaluation:

-	* Evaluation: You should carry out formal user evaluations and report on them.
+	>You should carry out formal user evaluations and report on them.
-	* A description of the functionality and interfaces of the completed system.
+A description of the functionality and interfaces of the completed system.

+	* Appraisal:

-	* Appraisal: A critical appraisal of the project indicating the rationale for design/implementation decisions, lessons learnt during the course of the project and an evaluation (with hindsight) of the final product and the process of its production (including a review of the plan and any deviations from it).
+	>A critical appraisal of the project indicating the rationale for design/implementation decisions, lessons learnt during the course of the project and an evaluation (with hindsight) of the final product and the process of its production (including a review of the plan and any deviations from it).
 The project should be placed in a wider context and this could include the scientific, technical, commercial, social and ethical context.

 	* Summary and Conclusions.
 	* Recommendations for future work.
 * References